Continuity Properties of Value Functions in Information Structures for Zero-Sum and General Games and Stochastic Teams: Zero-Sum Games

 The inequality comes from perturbing the minimizer's equilibrium strategy in the first term, making the expected cost larger, and perturbing the maximizer's equilibrium strategy in the second term, making the expected cost smaller.
 Then, viewing ${\gamma}^{1,*}_{\nu}$ and $\gamma^{2,*}_{\mu}$ as fixed, we can view $c(\cdot, {\gamma}^{1,*}_{\nu}(\cdot), \gamma^{2,*}_{\mu}(\cdot))$ as a measurable and bounded function from $\mathbb{X} \times \mathbb{Y}^1 \times \mathbb{Y}^2 \rightarrow \mathbb{R}$.
 Let $M \in \mathbb{R}_{\geq 0}$ be such that $\|c\|_\infty \leq M$.
 We have:

-Thus, if $\|\mu_n - \mu\|_{TV} \rightarrow 0$, then $|J^*(g,\mu) - J^*(g,\nu)| \rightarrow 0$.
+Thus, if $\|\mu_n - \mu\|_{TV} \rightarrow 0$, then $|J^*(g,\mu_n) - J^*(g,\mu)| \rightarrow 0$.

 (ii) For stochastic control problems (which can be viewed as single-player games), \cite[Sections 3.1.1. and 3.2.1]{YukselOptimizationofChannels} establish that value functions are not necessarily continuous under weak or setwise convergence.
-These counterexamples directly extend to the zero-sum game case: one can extend such a single-player game to a two-player zero-sum game where the action of one player has no impact on the cost: e.g. $|\mathbb{U}^2|=1$ so that Player 2 has no freedom to select a control action and the information structure of Player 1 changes. \end{proof} We now study weak and setwise convergences of information structures.
+These counterexamples directly extend to the zero-sum game case: one can extend such a single-player game to a two-player zero-sum game where the action of one player has no impact on the cost: e.g. $|\mathbb{U}^2|=1$ so that Player 2 has no freedom to select a control action and the information structure of Player 1 changes. \end{proof}\\